Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 ## Use Cases

-* Large applications with many teams
+* Large applications with many teams, some that require scaling, independent deployment, different technologies
 * Teams that have some experience in distributed applications
 * Volitile areas of software, needing scaling and agile delivery